Over 2,000 years ago, Hippocrates

 Reduce Stress

-Do a 30 Day No Sugar Challenge
+Do a 30-Day No Sugar Challenge

 Use Natural Healing Remedies Whenever Possible

 Antibiotics can be very helpful in certain situations.
 If your doctor prescribes you antibiotics, follow their advice.
-But in instances where natural alternatives are a safe possibility (for example, catching a cold), consider opting for that first before trying antibiotics to avoid depleting your good gut bacteria.In the instance you do take antibiotics, it's always a good idea to take a high quality probiotic supplement afterwards to replenish the good bacteria that have been depleted.
+But when natural alternatives are a safe possibility (for example, catching a cold), consider opting for that before trying antibiotics to avoid depleting your good gut bacteria.
+If you take antibiotics, it's always a good idea to take a high-quality probiotic supplement afterward to replenish the bad bacteria that have been depleted.

 Switch to Natural Products Wherever Possible

 As you can see, the healthier your gut is, the better you'll feel.
-If you have a good amount of beneficial bacteria in your system, you'll experience the benefits of increased energy, clear skin, improved digestion, a stronger immune system, a happier mood and an overall sense of well-being.
+If you have a good amount of beneficial bacteria in your system, you'll experience the benefits of increased energy, clear skin, improved digestion, a stronger immune system, a happier mood, and an overall sense of well-being.